 - The individual’s disciplinary record and general service

 - Whether the proposed penalty is reasonable in all the circumstances

 - Any current warnings for related offences.

 There are several potential levels of sanction.
 These are

 - Summary dismissal.

 The law does not lay down the length of time during which warnings will remain live.
-That’s the choice of the individual organisation, but it is subject to the over-riding requirement if reasonableness.
+Conventionally a first stage warning will be six months and a final warning will be 12 months.
+Ultimately it is the choice of the individual organisation, but it is subject to the over-riding requirement if reasonableness.

 Employees may be dismissed for the totting up of repeated minor offences or a single act of gross misconduct.
 ‘Totting up’ is the term used for taking a live sanction into account when making a decision about a further breach of standards.
 You can only tot up like with like, in other words, conduct with conduct or poor performance with poor performance.

 John receives a first warning for poor time keeping, which is minor misconduct.

 During the time that warning is live he is warned again for inappropriate use of equipment, another act of minor misconduct.
 At this stage, you can replace his first stage warning with a final warning.